Do You Need a New Sprocket? How Do You Know?

 Unfortunately, there isn’t a simple measurement you can take, nor is there a warning light that comes on telling you the sprocket’s going bad.
 Ideally, we want to catch any issue that leads to failure before it does just that.

 Worn sprocket teeth are clingy.
 They hold on to the chain longer than needed.
-Sometimes the chain can even climb the sprocket tooth.
+Sometimes the chain can even climb the teeth.
 This interaction will make a lot of noise.
 Some people wait until they notice the increase in noise to change out their sprockets, but we do not recommend this.

 When roller chain clings to sprockets, this damages both the sprockets and the chain.
 Waiting to fix this can quickly turn a sprocket problem into a chain drive problem.
 Not ideal.
 But how do you know it’s time for a sprocket change?